hyperledger-labs/business-partner-agent/docs/tutorials/demo.md

 In this scenario you will setup a public profile and get your bank account verified by your bank.

 ## Prerequisites
-We assume that you started the Business Partner Agent in Aries mode and your Agent is publicly available.
+We assume that you started the Business Partner Agent in Aries mode on the default ledger, and your Agent's endpoint is publicly available.

 ## Setup a public profile for your organization